 Comparative Genomics | Evolutionary Biology | Zoology

 Our research aims to understand the genetic basis of complex evolutionary innovations.
 We're especially interested in understanding the evolution of pregnancy and the placenta.

 Evolutionary innovations like eyes, wings, venom, and live-birth are dramatic, game-changing novelties that are responsible for much of the Earth’s animal diversity.
 However, their origins are poorly understood because they are produced by the collective action and evolution of thousands of genes.
-By examining the genetics and physiology of a targeted range of animals, our work aims to elucidate the multifaceted genetic underpinnings of evolutionary innovations and to discover fundamental evolutionary mechanisms.
+By examining the genetics and physiology of a targeted range of animals, our work aims to elucidate the genetic basis of evolutionary innovations and to discover fundamental evolutionary mechanisms.

 Through this research, we are also working to increase our knowledge of the fundamental biology of some of Australia’s unique native species: sharks, the platypus, pot-bellied seahorse, and lizards.
-Our interests encompass evolutionary biology, genetics and genomics, physiology, animal behaviour, and conservation.
+Our interests encompass evolutionary biology, genetics and genomics, physiology, anatomy and histology, animal behaviour, and conservation.